 Rice with Pequi is a traditional dish from Goiás cuisine, where the main ingredient is Pequi, a fruit with yellowish flesh and very aromatic native to the cerrado.
 In this recipe, the fruit can be used in flakes or whole – care must be taken with the thorns present in its core (in Tupi Guarani Pequi means prickly skin).

-This dish originated in the Rio Grande do Sul and its name means ‘carter’s rice’ because the recipe was made by carters who took along their journeys rice, jerky, onion, salt and of course, the iron pan.
+This dish originated in the Rio Grande do Sul and its name means ‘carter’s rice’ because the recipe was made by carters who took along their journeys rice, jerky, onion, salt, and of course, the iron pan.
 Currently, the Arroz a Carreteiro can also be made with ground meat and barbecue leftovers, being a great way to avoid waste.

 The rice dishes don’t stop here!
 Check out our list of the most famous rice dishes in the world.

 Like the Arroz a Carreteiro, Feijão Tropeiro (Tropeiro Beans) was also a dish of “nomads”, since it was consumed by muleteers during the 18th and 20th centuries, called Tropeiros.
-The main ingredients of the Tropeiro Beans recipe are beans, dried meat (jerky), bacon, manioc flour or corn and salt, all easy ingredients to be taken by travellers during their long journeys.
+The main ingredients of the Tropeiro Beans recipe are beans, dried meat (jerky), bacon, manioc flour or corn, and salt, all easy ingredients to be taken by travelers during their long journeys.
 Tropeiro beans are very popular in the states of São Paulo, Minas Gerais and Goiás.

 Paçoca de Carne Seca